jdcrensh/create-react-app/packages/react-scripts-plugin-utils/README.md

 ## What is a plugin?

-* Naming convension for plugin modules is `cra-plugin-NAME` (scoped modules are supported).
+* Naming convension for plugin modules is `react-scripts-plugin-NAME` (scoped modules are supported).
 * Plugins are loaded via the `plugins` array in `cra.config.js`.
 * A plugin is a simple module exporting the feature(s) that it supports.
 * Plugins have some access to Create React App internals through an `options` object passed to it.
 If there's an aspect of the internals that aren't provided, open a PR to request it.